 10. How do you modify the rig?
 Do you have any secret rigging methods?

 You all know I love to experiment with things.
 This rig is no exception.
-I've done a bit of toying with a small balsa shad fly tied about 8 inches about the hook for a double-powered approach.
+I've done some toying with a small balsa shad fly tied about 8 inches about the hook for a double-powered approach.
 This has been a fun way to fish.
 Smallies love it.
 I don't recommend it for tournament fishing as I think it may weaken the line below the fly.
 For fun, it is a blast.
 That is the only mod I have right now.

 11. What rod angle or position do you hold the rod?